CitroenGames/sighmake/usage.md

 )
 ```

+`message` is accepted as an alias of `description`, and `additional_inputs`
-The single-line form is also accepted when each argument is comma-separated.
+as an alias of `inputs`.
+The single-line form is also accepted when each
+argument is comma-separated.
 Visual Studio and CMake emit custom build rules.
 The Makefile generator currently
 does not emit `custom_build()` rules.

 ### Solution folders and Visual Studio filters